Chart Color Schemes

 Birkenhead faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Birkenhead trails regional benchmarks in educational qualifications, with 21.2% of residents aged 15+ holding university degrees compared to the Australian average of 30.4%.
-This indicates potential for educational development and skills enhancement.
-Bachelor degrees are most common at 14.1%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.3%).
-Vocational credentials are also prominent, with 38.4% of residents aged 15+ holding such qualifications - advanced diplomas account for 10.8% and certificates for 27.6%.
+Birkenhead's educational qualifications trail Australian benchmarks, with 21.2% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
+The gap indicates potential for educational development and skills enhancement in the region.
+Bachelor degrees are the most prevalent (14.1%), followed by postgraduate qualifications (4.8%) and graduate diplomas (2.3%).
+Vocational credentials are also prominent, with 38.4% of residents aged 15+ holding them, including advanced diplomas (10.8%) and certificates (27.6%).

 Frequently Asked Questions - Education